Anori logo

 Anori is open-source software and its source code is available at GitHub.
 Production builds are compiled using GitHub actions and each version is saved as separate release.
 The compiled version is then uploaded to stores.

 You can check that the code matches by downloading Anori from the store (for example, using this extension) and comparing its source code against one stored on GitHub.
-This way, you can be sure that the extension was built from sources stored on GitHub and doesn't contain any malicious code.
+This way, you can be sure that the extension was built from sources stored on GitHub and no malicious code is added to version released in browser stores.